 U Provaznice has a plain, worn look outside.
 But once inside, you'll be greeted by rustic fiery red walls, with a wood and brick decor, and a nice warm atmosphere.

 As with most Czech pubs, take a seat and a waitress should arrive shortly.
 Or, you can order at the bar.
-Beers on tap include Pilsner Urquell, Gambrinus and the dark beer Kozel.
+Beers on tap include Pilsner Urquell, Gambrinus and a dark beer from Kozel.
 Wines are generally served by the glass, with a choice of red or white.
 And there is a selection of spirits and soft drinks.

 In the warmer months the pub benches outside fill quickly.
 There's not much to look at, just the entrance to the Mustek metro which is opposite, but most people enjoy a drink or two in the fresh air.